harttraveller/python-simple-secrets-manager/docs/quickstart.md

 token = secrets.get("secret_uid")
 ```

-More details on other available commands/methods, and how the package works on the backend are available in the [[tutorial.ipynb|tutorial]] notebook.
+More details on other available commands/methods can be found in the [[tutorial.ipynb|tutorial]] notebook.